 One trait of youth is spontaneity.
 Granted, it’s much easier to be spontaneous with no bills and obligations, but still.
 If you want to think young, add some thrill to your life.
 Break with your schedule a little.
 I dare you!

-Keep Up With The Latest Trends
+Embrace The Latest Trends

-Connect With Old Friends
+Connect With New Friends